John Davenant

-John Davenant (20 May 1572, in London – 20 April 1641, in Salisbury) was an English academic and bishop of Salisbury from 1621.
+John Davenant (20 May 1572 – 20 April 1641) was an English academic and bishop of Salisbury from 1621.
 He also served as one of the English delegates to the Synod of Dort.

 Life

 He was educated at Queens' College, Cambridge, elected a fellow there in 1597, and was its President from 1614 to 1621.
 From 1609 onward, he served as the Lady Margaret's Professor of Divinity, from which he was called away by James I to represent the Church of England at the Synod of Dort in 1618, along with Samuel Ward, Joseph Hall and George Carleton.

 Views

 At Dort there were divisions in the Anglican camp:

 A compromise pursued went in Davenant's direction.
 According to one interpretation of Davenant's views: